mangofarmergoose/Algorithmic-Trading-Bot/README.md

 ### Trading Logic

-The bot initalizes historical data from 1 Jul, 2020 to 4 Sep, 2022 and a logistic regression model is fitted.
+The bot initalizes historical data from 1 Jul, 2020 onwards and a logistic regression model is fitted.
 After loading, it creates a market order at your specified interval.
 If the predicted long probability > 0.5, a long order would be executed via market order at time t.
 The bot then closes the long position at time t+1.
 Percentage of investment is selected using Kelly's Criterion.

 > Example